Italian ironclad Terribile: Battle of Lissa

+During the attack on 19 July, Persano ordered Terribile and Varese to attack the fortifications protecting the town of Comisa, while the rest of the fleet would attack the main port at Vis.
+These attacks again failed to defeat the Austrian defenders.
+With the day's attacks again having yielded no results, Persano met with his senior officers to discuss options.
+His chief of staff, d'Amico, and Vacca both suggested a withdrawal owing to the shortage of coal, but Persano ruled that out.
+He ultimately decided to make another attempt on the 20th.
+Vacca would take his three ships to patrol to the north-east of the island while the rest of the fleet would again try to land the soldiers.

 Persano repeated his orders for the 20th, with Terribile and Varese again tasked with suppressing the batteries at Comisa.
-Before the Italians could begin the attack, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
+Before the Italians could begin the attack, but after the fleet had begun to disperse for the landing operation, the dispatch boat Esploratore arrived, bringing news of Tegetthoff's approach.
 Persano's fleet was in disarray; Terribile and Varese were nine miles to the west of most of his ships, preparing to attack Comisa, and three other ironclads were to the north-east.
 Persano immediately recalled Terribile and Varese while he ordered his ships first into a line abreast formation, and then to line ahead formation.
 Shortly before the action began, Persano left his flagship, Re d'Italia, and transferred to Affondatore, though none of his subordinates on the other ships were aware of the change.
 They there thus left to fight as individuals without direction.